Gayla McSwain

 Gayla has met with the SCDOT on numerous occasions in an attempt to get a sidewalk built in one of our oldest neighborhoods, Boulder Bluff.
 Council recently approved matching funds to get that sidewalk, along with drainage improvements, built in that neighborhood.
 Such projects help to create a sense of place and pride.

-At Council’s most recent budget workshop, she expressed her belief that our City trash collection employees were being underpaid; some were not earning a "living" wage.
-The proposed budget is now due to be amended accordingly.
-She was the only council member to vote against a pay raise for the mayor and city council, citing facts and statistics that the mayor's role is part time and that the salary is already at the top of the appropriate range.
+At Council’s budget workshop, she expressed her belief that our City trash collection employees were being underpaid; some were not earning a "living" wage.
+The budget was amended accordingly.
+She was the only council member to vote against a pay raise for the mayor and city council, citing facts and statistics that the mayor's role is part time and that the salary was already at the top of the appropriate range.

 Holding Government Accountable

-Our city council must vote on who to hire as the city administrator.
+It is the city council's role to vote on who to hire as the city administrator.
 After unsuccessfully trying to convince the mayor that he was illegally withholding the applications of candidates for our city administrator position from the rest of council, Gayla sued him in his official capacity.
 A judge ordered the mayor to give the applications to the rest of council.
-Access to the applications enabled council members to know who the applicants were and to see their qualifications, and was, in fact, their legal right.
-Without an excellent city administrator, who runs the city’s operations, none of the critical issues facing Goose Creek can be adequately addressed.
+Access to the applications enabled council members to know who the applicants were and to see their qualifications, as was, in fact, their legal right.
+Without an excellent city administrator, who runs the city’s operations, none of the critical issues facing Goose Creek could be adequately addressed.
+As a result of that action, the city hired an exceptional administrator who has been instrumental in the positive changes to Goose Creek.

 In the News